peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 set (or vice versa), or returned by one nameserver but is missing from at least one other nameserver's answer, the CDS/CDNSKEY state MUST be considered inconsistent.
+Similarly, the state MUST be considered inconsistent if there is a CDS or CDNSKEY response that indicates a removal request for the DS RRset whereas another response indicates no change (NODATA) or a DS update.

 During initial DS provisioning (DNSSEC bootstrapping), conventional DNSSEC validation for CDS/CDNSKEY responses is not (yet) available; in